cffpods/bigspring-hugo-startup-theme/exampleSite/content/english/royale/_index.md

 ---
 title: Clash Royale
 subtitle: 'We keep our gameplay relaxed.
 Want to join us?
-Head to our [Discord](https://discord.gg/clashfiles) server to get the join password!
+Head to our [Discord](https://discord.gg/clashfiles) server to get the join password!'
-We also have 10+ clans in Clash of Clans.
-[Check them out](/clans)!'
 description: We make war fun.
 draft: false